-This class builds upon the techniques learned in hip hop II, emphasizing various styles of complex hip hop choreography.
+This class facilitates the study of various styles of complex hip hop choreography.
 Students will also take a detailed look at artists that have defined various styles of current and past hip hop techniques and how it applies to the commercial dance industry.
 Prerequisites: CDN 343 or Assessment/Departmental Approval